thorschtn/gemSpecPages/content/de/docs/_index.md

 Open points:
 - Add document titles (Spec and ProdT).
-- Add further specifications (folder limit).
+- Remove the limit on the number of menu entries (Specs).
-- Simplify the URL structure (redirects).
+- Simplify the URL structure (Redirects).

 <h1>Hello World.</h1>